DataBiosphere/terra-workspace-data-service/README.md

 You are unlikely to use prod and bee when running locally, those profiles are leveraged when WDS is deployed in Terra.

-If you would like to not use a profile, you can set the following environment variables manually.
+If you would like to not use a profile (i.e. not set SPRING_PROFILES_ACTIVE variable), you can set the following environment variables manually.
 The variables that need to be set are described below.
+You can also add them to your `~/.zshrc` or similar shell profile.

 ##### SAM_URL